Table of Contents

 Instead of using a moving average as we did previously with most of our conversion rates, these percentages are hard-coded to reflect our expectations for expansion, churn, and contraction.

-While tweaking conversion rates in your marketing funnel can significantly impact the number of monthly new customers, so can churn and reactivation impact MRR.
+While tweaking conversion rates in your marketing funnel can significantly impact the number of monthly new customers, churn and reactivation can also impact MRR.

 4. Converting customers to MRR